 You should never cite “it’s public record” as an excuse to openly discuss files with anyone.
 Clients appreciate our discretion when handling their cases.
 Also, be selective as to where your work-related conversations take place.
 If you are surrounded by many people (like in an elevator or the food court), the conversation should stop.
 This guideline should be kept in mind for those who choose to work while commuting on the bus or subway; you never know which of your fellow passengers are looking over your shoulder (and into your business!).

 It’s usually acceptable to discuss files with other co-workers at the firm.
 In fact, many lawyers will describe cases to their peers when developing a legal strategy.
 The privileged relationship typically exists between the client and the other legal professionals at the firm.
 However, there is one important caveat to keep in mind: when the file has a confidentiality screen.
 A screen is usually established when there are conflicts of interest or if there exists an incentive to keep the media at bay.
-If ever assigned to such a file, you should refrain from discussing with those who do not have access.
+If ever assigned to such a file, you should refrain from discussing it with those who do not have access.

 It’s typically acceptable to tell others if you’ve met a certain “famous” (or infamous) lawyer, provided that not a single detail of the related file is mentioned.
-That said, be mindful in your stories about others.
+That said, be mindful of your stories about others.
 It’s unbecoming if you are criticizing counsel on a personal level (i.e. he’s a jerk; he got really cranky and started yelling), as opposed to politely commenting on their strategy (i.e. I felt that our client did not respond to his abrasiveness).